Spectacle JS

 name: 'Acme Inc.',

-Spectacle recognizes certain special properties in the group traits:
+Spectacle recognizes certain special traits in the group traits:

 TraitTypeDescription